ma921/BASQ/README.md

 - GPU acceleration
 - Arbitrary kernel for Bayesian quadrature modelling
 - Arbitrary prior distribution for Bayesian inference
-- KISS-GP with LOVE for constant-time GP variance inference

 ## How to run
 ```python